Ethernal-Tech/blade-legacy/consensus/polybft/README.md

     ```

     It is possible to run nodes in "relayer" mode.
 It allows automatic execution of deposit and withdrawal events on behalf of users.
-    In order to start node in relayer mode, it is necessary to supply `--relayer` flag:
+    In order to start node in relayer mode, it is necessary to supply the `--relayer` flag:

     ```bash
     $ blade server --data-dir ./test-chain-1 --chain genesis.json --grpc-address :5001 --libp2p :30301 --jsonrpc :9545 \